 Compound microscopes also have a component called the condenser lens and iris diaphragm, which are essential for regulating how light is directed at the specimen.

 In addition, compound microscopes utilize transmitted light illumination (light is passed through the sample).
-This means that large specimens need to be sliced into smaller components in order for them to be analyzed more effectively.

 Check out our guide for a more detailed tutorial on the parts of a microscope.
 There are some variations, but this will give you a good understanding of the major principles behind most light microscopes.